 There are many, many tips out there for how to do Disney with little kiddos.
 Among the things you need to get right is your stroller.
 Read on to find the best stroller tips for Walt Disney World.

-1. Have no fear if your stroller disappears.
-Cast Members at Walt Disney World move strollers after you park them in stroller parking.
+Have no fear if your stroller disappears.
+Cast Members move them around while Guests enjoy rides, attractions, and restaurants.

 I did NOT know this the first time I brought a stroller to Disney, so imagine my surprise when my stroller was not where I left it.
 As it turns out, Cast Members move the strollers around to optimize space in typical Disney efficiency.
 Now that I know to expect it, I put something on my stroller that is easy to see, which leads me to…

-2. My best Walt Disney World stroller tip is to buy a Mickey balloon and tie it to your stroller’s handlebar!
+2. Buy a balloon and tie it to your stroller’s handlebar!

 This was especially helpful to our crew when we had parents and grandparents all helping coral the kids.
 I often took the preschooler up to the line while someone else put the stroller in stroller parking and caught up.
 This meant I never had a clue where to look when I got off the ride!